dlab-berkeley/programming-fundamentals/shell/1-1_fildir.md

 ### Rochelle's Pipeline: Getting Ready

-Knowing just this much about files and directories, Rochelle is ready to organize the files for her text project.
-But first she has to figure out where her data is stored.
+In order to start her text analysis project, Rochelle first has to figure out where her data is stored.

 Everything Rochelle needs for her text project is in the `data` directory of the git repository (i.e. the directory) `programming-fundamentals`.
 So Rochelle will migrate there.